grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 `info.description`

 The description field should succinctly summarize what your plugin does and why users should install it.
 Limit the description to two sentences, highlighting the core functionality and use cases.
-A well-written description not only informs users but also contributes to better search results in the catalog.
+A well-written description not only informs users, but also contributes to better search results in the catalog.

 **[Keywords](../reference/plugin-json#info)**